 YES!
-We highly recommend to always have insurance when renting a car in Europe.
-It’s totally up to you, whether yo get one from the car hire company, book it on Rentalcars.com or have another provider.
-Just make sure you get one – even a small accident in Europe can cost you a fortune (especially in countries like Iceland, Norway or Switzerland).
+We highly recommend always having insurance when renting a car in Europe.
+It’s totally up to you, whether you get one from the car hire company, book it on discovercars.com or have another provider.
+Just make sure you get one – even a small accident in Europe can cost you a fortune (especially in countries like Iceland, Norway, or Switzerland).

 No dear American friend, we don’t drive on “gas” in Europe 😉

-You should be looking for a label “95” at the petrol station.
+You should be looking for the label “95” at the petrol station.
 There is also a label called “98”, which is also petrol, but nobody really uses it.

-And then we also have diesel, which is currently under the spotlight is few countries.
+And then we also have diesel, which is currently under the spotlight in few countries.

-Make sure you put correct fuel into your car!
-A mistake can be costly 😉 The right type of fuel will be displayed on inside gas tank door and usually on your car key as well.
+Make sure you put the correct fuel into your car!
+A mistake can be costly 😉 The right type of fuel will be displayed inside the gas tank door and usually on your car key as well.

 #8 Left or right?
 Which is the correct side of the road?
 (UK & Ireland only)

 Right!
-No, I mean left if you drive in the UK or Ireland 🙂 You probably will not need a car in London, unless you plan a day trip out of the capital city.
+No, I mean left if you drive in the UK or Ireland (e.g. Ring of Kerry) 🙂 You probably will not need a car in London, if you want to visit the capital city in one day unless you plan a day trip out of the capital city.
 There are many interesting places you should see while visiting England, like Stonehenge or Cotswolds, but if we have never driven on the other side of the road 😉 our advice will be:

 rent an automatic car!